dojo/docs/quickstart/writingWidgets.rst

   }

-However, all the widgets in dijit and dojox, are built on top of the `dijit._WidgetBase <dijit/_WidgetBase>`_ base class.
+However, all the widgets in dijit and dojox, are built on top of the :ref:`dijit._WidgetBase <dijit/_WidgetBase>` base class.

 The simplest widget you can create is a *behavioral* widget, i.e., a widget that just uses the DOM tree passed into it rather than creating a DOM tree.